Xul Solar: esoteric paintings

 ARTICLE

-Tarot, Astrology, esoterism and several symbolisms in paintings inspired by different places and ages.
+Tarot, Astrology, esoterism and several symbolisms in paintings inspired by different places and Ages.

 Oscar Agustín Alejandro Schulz Solari, better known as Xul Solar (1887-1963, Sagittarius) was an Argentinian artist who displayed esoteric keys in his artworks.
 Mainly related to a kind of avant-gard expressionism and surrealism, he always worked in small formats, mostly in watercolour, tempera and just a few oils.
 His creatures are eclectic and anthropomorphic figures, some of them inspired by Egyptian and Precolombine cultures and, in some cases, seem to be portraits of people he knew during his life.